richard-ui/b_fitness_store/README.md

 # Credits
 ## Code
 - Slack was used to gather information about what jQuery code to use for implementing an image upload function() to the Cloudinary server.
-- W3schools was a helpful website for searching how to validate forms with attributes.
-- For the Password strength generator, I used snippets of code from a Youtube video and made it my own.
-This was from ['Web dev simplified's'](https://www.youtube.com/watch?v=7-1VZ2wF8pw) channel, that shows how to implement a password feature using JavaScript.
-- Stack overflow to help with the User Authentication providing a decorator function to Validate a people into a page if they want to access a page from the url.
-Here at [Stack Overflow](https://stackoverflow.com/questions/65434221/prevent-users-from-directly-accessing-url-and-redirect-to-login-if-not-logged-in)

 # Acknowledgements
-- Holly-ford Github.
-It Provided me help to submit an array of ingredients/steps to the database using jQuery.
 - My Mentor provided me with help and provided me access to Holly’s repository to view.
 This allowed me to locate the issues in my code and improve functionality that I may have been struggling with.
 - Slack was used to help me with the image upload, so it can be used on the server.

- My friends and family who helped to test the site and to add recipes
+ My friends and family who helped to test the site and to test payments of products.

 - Girlfriend - Alexandra Connolly